gary-kim/chernventory/README.md

 ## Features

-Chernventory provides an interface where anyone logged in can requests for parts then admins can approve requests.
+Chernventory provides an interface where anyone logged in can request for parts then admins can approve requests.
 The software will keep track of which team currently posseses which part and the entire history of each part.

 ## Contributing